Polish environment minister fired, but to continue climate talks

 The country, which generates 90 percent of its electricity from coal, has been one of the most reluctant European Union members to toughen the existing goal of cutting greenhouse gas emissions by 20 percent below 1990 levels by 2020.

-The environment ministry under Korolec was criticised for hampering work on new shale gas legislation, which, together with red tape and poor results, forced a number of global players to quit Poland.
+The environment ministry under Korolec was criticized for hampering work on new shale gas legislation, which, together with red tape and poor results, forced a number of global players to quit Poland.

 (Additional reporting by Nina Chestney; writing by Agnieszka Barteczko)